 H.J.
 Bennett, Ebbesbourne Wake

 William Greenway, St. Peter’s Church, Shaftesbury

 Similarly, we would be grateful for any corrections and additions to the stories we have found.

 More information has also been collected by another volunteer, Ken Baxter, about local men who served in the armed forces during the Great War and who came back.
 The majority of World War 1 service records were destroyed by bombing during the Second World War, but those that have survived provide us with a fascinating cross section of men from our community.
-In the next phase of the website development we will include details of their lives taken from these documents and other records in the National Archives.
+We are now adding details of these people’s lives to the website, using the surviving documents and other records in the National Archives.

 Our volunteers have been interviewing local people about their families during the Great War.
 Many of their stories are now available in a series of eleven folders on display in the museum.